shipsing/podman-desktop/website/docs/installation/windows-install/index.md

 ### Use Hyper-V as machine provider

 As an administrator, you can set up a Podman machine using Hyper-V as the machine provider type.
-To do so, ensure to select `hyperv` from the **Provider Type** dropdown list when [creating a Podman machine](/docs/podman/creating-a-podman-machine).
+To do so, select `hyperv` from the **Provider Type** dropdown list when [creating a Podman machine](/docs/podman/creating-a-podman-machine).

 :::note